Noarkhh/ESSSimulation/readme.md

 For example: A dove when contesting with another dove will on average earn 15 points each, because they will both waste time
 $(2 \times -10)$ and only one of them will get the prize $(+50)$, this gives average value of $\dfrac{2 \times -10 + 50}{2} = 15$.

-Population consisting of only doves and hawks will reach an equilibrium with the ratio 5:7 (doves:hawks) (Figure 1.1).
+Population consisting of only doves and hawks will reach an equilibrium with the ratio 5:7 (doves:hawks) (see Figure 1.1 and 1.2).
 The same ratio can be achieved by solving a system of equations based on the outcome table with d and h variables and a parameter n:

 $$